Electrician Gloves

 • The Maxiflex Ultimate Nitril grip work gloves are ideal for electricians.

-• The gloves have a nitrile coating that is compatible with light oils and allows for good grip and abrasion resistance.
+• The gloves have a nitrile coating compatible with light oils and allow for good grip and abrasion resistance.

 • They have knit wrists to prevent debris from entering the gloves.